 Vivian Statham (nee Bullwinkle) Print Page

-Memorial Plaque commemorates Vivian Statham (nee Bullwinkle), the sole survivor of Banka Island massacre in World War Two.
+A plaque commemorates Vivian Statham (nee Bullwinkle), the sole survivor of Banka Island massacre in World War Two.

 Vivian Bullwinkel-Statham AO, MBE, ARRC, ED (18 December 1915 – 3 July 2000) was an Australian Army nurse during the Second World War.
 She was the sole survivor of the Banka Island Massacre, when the Japanese killed 21 of her fellow nurses on Radji Beach, Bangka Island (Indonesia) on 16 February 1942.